RRZE-Webteam/fau-cris/README.md

 Why There Is This Fork
 ======================

-The purpose here is that we want to generate lists of publications by field of research that include top level publications als well as publications associated with projects within the respective field.
+Regarding the general scope of this Wordpress plug-in, we refer to the original *README.md*, which we moved to *README_original.md* to place the above disclaimer most prominently.
+The reason for our fork is that we want to generate lists of publications by field of research that include top level publications als well as publications associated with projects within the respective field.
 We believe that this is a commonly desired feature; see also https://github.com/RRZE-Webteam/fau-cris/issues/317.
 Referring to the CRIS API, we want to merge the results from *getrelated/Forschungsbereich/.../fobe_has_top_publ* with *getrelated/Forschungsbereich/.../fobe_proj_publ*.

 We have added the following features:
 - the shortcut option *field_incl_proj* as an alternative to *field*; it is operational in conjunction with *show="publications"* to get the listing we are aiming for;